Wind controller: Range of expression

 A few of the many hardware (Yamaha, Roland, Akai, Kurzweill, Aodyo) and software (Native Instruments, Garritan, SampleModeling, Sample Logic, LinPlug, Audio Modeling) synthesizers provide specific support for wind controllers, and they vary widely with respect to how well they emulate acoustic wind, brass, and string instruments.
 The SWAM technology, devised by Audio Modeling, has specific settings for Yamaha, EWI, Sylphyo and Aerophone wind controllers and has succeeded in producing very rapid natural responsiveness with their woodwinds and bowed strings virtual instruments.
 Also Samplemodeling has specific settings for wind controllers on their Kontakt-based brass.
 That said, virtually all current synthesizers respond to MIDI continuous controllers and the data provided by wind controller breath and lip input can usually be routed to them in an expressive way.

 An example of a hardware synthesizer with wind controller support is the Yamaha VL70-m which uses physical modeling synthesis.
 Physical modeling allows for a unique level of responsiveness to the control signals sent from a wind controller.
 The emulation of acoustic instrument sounds varies in quality.
 The VL70-m is able to connect directly to the Yamaha WX series of controllers and via MIDI to the Akai and other wind controllers.
 Similarly, an example of a software synthesizer with support for wind controller playing is the Zebra synthesizer from Urs Heckmann, Apple's ES2 softsynth, Korg's Mono/Poly softsynth, Audio Modeling's SWAM instruments, and many others.
-It is important to note that whatever synth is used, it will need to be set up with specially designed breath responsive patches for optimal response to a wind controller.
+Whatever synth is used, it will need to be set up with specially designed breath responsive patches for optimal response to a wind controller.